GSSA 2110 - Social Research: Working Skills for Social Sci

-Course Code GSSA 2110 Course Social Research: Working Skills for Social Sci Coordinating Unit Gender Studies and Social Analysis Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I study Incompatible GWSI 2015, GWSI 3015, GWSI 2110 Course Description The aim of Social Research is to develop students' knowledge and understanding of research - how and why it is done - and to expose students to different theoretical perspectives and methodologies employed by researchers in conducting social research.
-Students will learn new skills: formulating a research question; interpreting information.
-Students will develop skills in designing and conducting a survey and interview schedule; participant observation; focus group; content analysis and discourse analysis; how such skills are increasingly and widely applicable in the workplace.
+Course Code GSSA 2110 Course Social Research: Working Skills for Social Sci Coordinating Unit Gender Studies and Social Analysis Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible GWSI 2015, GWSI 3015, GWSI 2110 Course Description The aim of Social Research is to develop students' knowledge and understanding of research - how and why it is done - and to expose students to different theoretical perspectives and methodologies employed by researchers in conducting social research.
+Students will learn new skills: formulating a research question; designing a survey and interview schedule; participant observation; conducting focus groups; content analysis and discourse analysis; and interpreting information.
+Students will also be taught about ethical considerations in social research and how the research findings inform change.
+Students will also learn how these research skills are increasingly and widely applicable in the workplace

 Course Coordinator: Dr Dee Michell